Hengle/PresentMon/IntelPresentMon/pc-readme.md

 #### Release Configuration

-Release configuration requires a specific Trusted Root Certificate to be present on the system in order to successfully build.
+Release configuration requires a specific Trusted Root Certificate to be present on the system in order to successfully build (see next section).
 Release configuration creates its overlay window in an elevated Z-band, requiring uiAccess to be set, which in turn requires that the executable be cryptographically signed.

 ### Trusted Root Certificate